 If a student stops attending classes before completing 60% of the semester, the student is considered to have earned only a percentage of his/her aid equal to the percentage of the term completed.
 In such cases the school must apply federal and state rules to determine how much unearned aid must be repaid respectively by the student and the school.
 Until the student repays the unearned aid, he/she is considered to have a financial aid overpayment.
 Federal overpayments prevent a student from receiving federal or state aid at any school.
 State overpayments disqualify the student for state aid at any school.
 In addition, the return of aid by the college can leave an unpaid balance on the student's college account.

 When calculating the unearned aid, the regulations require schools to use the date the student begins the withdrawal process as the "date of withdrawal."
 Holyoke Community College defines the date the student begins the withdrawal process as the date the student obtains withdrawal forms with the intention to completely withdraw from school.

 If a student stops attending, and fails to officially withdraw from classes, the school normally uses the 50% point of the term as the "withdrawal date," although a different date may be used if the school has received a last date of attendance from an instructor.
-New rules now require schools to reduce financial aid even in cases where a student withdraws from a single course, if the student is not attending any other courses at the time of the withdrawal.
+Federal rules also require schools to reduce financial aid for a single course withdrawal, if the student is not attending any other courses at the time of the withdrawal.

 There is a limit to the amount of financial aid that can be used for developmental coursework.